-The hormone pellets release the hormone based on cardiac output.
-When the heart rate rises the hormones is carried in the circulation via capillaries that form around the pellets.
+Hormone pellets release hormones based on cardiac output.
+When the heart rate rises the hormones are released into circulation via capillaries that form around the pellets.
 When the heart rate rises with stress, movement, or exercise, hormones are released in greater quantity, providing greater support for what you are doing or experiencing.
-When the heart rate is lower with sleep, and rest, less hormone is release, which provides good sleep and calmness.
+When the heart rate is lower with sleep, and rest, less hormone is released, which provides good sleep and calmness.
 This is one of the greatest benefits of the hormone pellets, is that not only are they giving you more help when you need it but also the right amount of hormone, instead of what most people do – which is forgetting to take the hormone daily, taking the same dose daily even if you need more with stress, and then often not absorbing other methods of hormone therapy.

 What are the side effects or complications of pellets: